Abditive/wordle-app/README.md

 ## Getting Started

-To play the game, simply open the `index.html` file in your browser.
-You can also play the game online by visiting the [GitHub Pages site](https://yourusername.github.io/wordle-clone/) for this project.
+To play the game, simply download all files to the same folder and open the `index.html` file in your browser.
+You can also play the game online by visiting the [GitHub Pages site](https://abditive.github.io/wordle-app/) for this project.

 ## How to Play